-Frida Kahlo was a Mexican painter who became one of the most famous women in history of Latin America.
-Apart from creating great works of art, was also a poet.
+Frida Kahlo became one of the most famous women in the history of Latin America as a Mexican painter.
+Apart from creating magnificent works of art, Frida was also a poet.

-The ones who personally knew her, described her as “one of history’s grand divas, a tequila heavy drinker, dirty joke-telling smoker, a bohemian who threw festive dinner parties for the likes of Leon Trotsky, poet Pablo Neruda and her husband, muralist Diego Rivera.“
+The ones who knew her in person described her as “one of history’s grand divas, a heavy tequila drinker, a dirty joke-telling smoker, a bohemian who threw grand festive dinner parties for the likes of Leon Trotsky, poet Pablo Neruda and her husband, muralist Diego Rivera.“

-If I were to introduce her, I would say she is an icon of strength, a victim of love and a genius in art.
+If I were to speak on her name, I would definitely say she is an icon of strength, a victim of an unstable love, and a profound genius in art.

-Being my great inspiration in life, I regard Frida Kahlo as a school of lessons.
-After many years of admiration for Frida Kahlo, I can finally put on paper what this woman taught me:
+Being one of my greatest inspirations in life, I regard Frida Kahlo’s life as a school of lessons.
+After a number of years of admiration for Frida Kahlo, I can finally put on paper all this woman has taught me:

 “I had two big accidents in my life: The trolley and Diego; Diego is by far the worse.” ~ Frida Kahlo

-Frida was the wife of Diego Rivera, the muralist who was best known for his endless love affairs with women.
-He was a womanizer who had serious problems with infidelity.
+Frida was married to Diego Rivera, the muralist who was well known for his endless love affairs with other women.
+He was a renown womanizer who had serious problems with infidelity.

-Although none of Frida’s friends nor parents approved of this awkward union, Frida still married Diego.
-She kept on loving him despite all the pain he caused her.
+Even though none of Frida’s friends nor her parents approved of this awkward union, Frida still got married to Diego.
+She loved him despite all the pain he caused her.

 Frida teaches us that love is forgiveness.

-She might not have said it out loud, but staying with him throughout her life, shows us that she did forgive him every time he cheated on her.
+She might not have spoken it out loud, but staying loyal to him throughout her life, shows us that she forgave him every time he cheated on her.

-Frida was born to a German father and a Mexican mother who was of mostly indigenous descent.
-Her love of these mix of cultures is evident in every aspect of Frida’s life, from her art to her sense of style to the way she decorated her home.
-Frida proudly dressed in traditional Mexican styles, and her home was teeming with Mexican folk art and pre-hispanic artifacts.
+Frida was born to a German father and a Mexican mother, who was of mostly indigenous descent.
+Her love and passion for these mixes of cultures are evident in all aspects of Frida’s life, from her artwork to her sense of style to the way she decorated her household.
+Frida proudly dressed in traditional Mexican attire, and her home was teeming with Mexican folk art and adorned with pre-hispanic artifacts.

 “…the marriage of Frida and Diego is like the union between an elephant and a dove.” ~ Frida’s mother, Matilde Calderon